 The ACLU of Pennsylvania offers many opportunities for law students to delve into exciting and challenging work.
-As an intern, you can expect to do a lot of legal research, drafting memos, and cite checking.
+Legal interns will be exposed to and participate in the process of developing and litigating impact cases to advance civil rights and liberties.
+The legal intern’s primary duties will be conducting legal research for current and potential cases and drafting memoranda, pleadings, motions, and/or discovery requests.
 Interns may also be asked to perform research regarding the civil liberties implications or impact of proposed or new legislation, to help with factual investigation, including court watching, or to assist with updating public education materials to reflect changes in the law.
-Legal interns are taken to court, attend case development meetings, and meet leaders in the public interest community.
+Legal interns have the opportunity to attend depositions, court proceedings, and case development meetings, and to meet leaders in the public interest community.

-ACLU-PA cannot offer compensation to interns, but we are happy to provide documentation of employment so that students may obtain compensation through work study or grant programs or get externship credit.
+ACLU-PA cannot offer compensation to interns, but we are happy to provide documentation of employment so that students may obtain compensation through work-study or grant programs, or receive externship credit.

 Current law students who are committed to and enthusiastic about the mission and goals of the ACLU can apply to work with us as term-time interns, working on the full range of our legal docket for a semester.

 Term-time internships require a commitment of at least 12 hours a week for a semester.
 Applications are reviewed on a rolling basis.
 For fall internships, we begin reviewing applications in June.
 For spring internships, we begin reviewing applications in October.
 We extend offers on a rolling basis.